 ARID1A and PI3-kinase pathway mutations in the endometrium drive epithelial transdifferentiation and collective invasion (2019, Nature Communications)

-Mike R. Wilson*, Jake J. Reske*, Jeanne Holladay, Genna E. Wilber, Mary Rhodes, Julie Koeman, Marie Adams, Ben Johnson, Ren-Wei Su, Niraj R. Joshi, Amanda L. Patterson, Hui Shen, Richard E. Leach, Jose M. Teixeira, Asgerally T. Fazleabas, and Ronald L. Chandler. *These authors contributed equally.
+Mike R. Wilson*, Jake J. Reske*, Jeanne Holladay, Genna E. Wilber, Mary Rhodes, Julie Koeman, Marie Adams, Ben Johnson, Ren-Wei Su, Niraj R. Joshi, Amanda L. Patterson, Hui Shen, Richard E. Leach, Jose M. Teixeira, Asgerally T. Fazleabas, & Ronald L. Chandler. *These authors contributed equally.
 PMID: 31391455.Journal link.
 News coverage: MSU Today, The Scientist.

 Mutations in the ARID1A and PIK3CA genes are common in diseases originating from the endometrial epithelium, such as endometriosis and endometrial cancer.
 In this study, genetically engineered mice harboring mutations in both of these genes rapidly develop vaginal bleeding and other signs of endometrial pathology, including cellular invasion.
 Genomic techniques are then used to study the individual and combined effects of these mutations to understand their respective contributions to endometrial disease.